Ventilating Heated Indoor Pools & Spas

 Problems arise when practitioners focus only on the aesthetics and not on the performance necessary.

-The client may not know what is in store for them in the short term but they soon acquire an education which leads to uncomfortable questions being asked in the not so long term.
+The client may not know what is in store for them in the short term but they soon acquire an education which leads to uncomfortable questions being asked in the not too distant future.

 The one thing that practitioners fail to realized is that this particular wet area has chlorine salts present and cannot be simply considered as an oversized bathroom.

-Volume replacement is critical.
+Volume replacement is critical in both quantity and quality.
 Recirculating the air through a dehumidifier may remove the moisture but not the odour nor will it improve the air quality, so an expensive quick fix is not the answer.

 With pressure being greatest at ground level, air ingress is required to be within 600mm of the ground.
 This dynamic is used to facilitate efficient ingress into the building and can only be done if efficient and proportional displacement is present.